OfficeDev/office-js/README.md

 ### Support

 The Office.js CDN is the official, supported source for Office Add-ins.
-This means that for the NPM package the following are not guaranteed.
+For the NPM package sourced through this repository, the following are not supported:

-- Frequency of updates
+- Any version of the NPM package prior to v1.1.10.

-- Timely support for issues and bugs
+- Turnaround time for resolution of issues and bugs.
+- Frequency of updates to match the CDN version.

-Also, Outlook does not support hosting Office.js offline due to a network access requirement for dependencies like the Microsoft Ajax library.
+Also, Outlook add-ins does not support hosting Office.js offline due to a network access requirement for dependencies like the Microsoft Ajax library.

 <br />